 .umin your home directory

-Just in case, if you don’t want a particular page, simply delete it as shown below.
+If you don't want a particular man page, simply delete it as shown below.

 $ um rm dpkg